geraldnilles/gDVR/tv_controls/README.rst

 Until my JSON proxy is up and running, i'll create a simple webUI to send basic commands (Volume, Power, Sleep Timer?)

+A single Python script (lirc_webui.py) can be transfered to the OpenElec storage voltage as is and run.
+To make the server run automatically, you can put it in the /storage/.config/autostart.sh folder.
+Make sure to add a '&' so that it runs in the background.
+I also included my autostart script.

+This folder also contains the Samsung LIRC config file for my TV.
+I had to find one with volume, power, and sleep.
+Place this in the .config folder overrides the default lirc configuration.

 .. vim:tw=80